chowden/docker-elk/README.md

 $ docker-compose up
 ```

-You can also choose to run it in background (detached mode):
+To run this stack in the background (detached mode):

 ```console
 $ docker-compose up -d